 This beer and maple braised ham recipe is from the excellent cookbook Made in Quebec: A Culinary Journey by Julian Armstrong.

-It’s so good you won’t even need mustard to go with the ham, I promise!
+And trust me, you won’t even need mustard to go with it!

 Maple beer